 350 words exercise:

-“He was tall, smart, and not the least bit self-admiring; indeed, it proved most delightful a watch to observe him navigate the seas of life with the ease of a fish; and, were you to be extremely lucky, you might have caught sight of him shirk away his responsibilities, over champagne, no less, or fish-roe covered sushis, on any given night (both of which often adorned the tables he attended); and, you might even have detected then, with great effort, astutely (which I easily did), how his laughter – so particular to him – echoed about the air with a stark, grating hollowness to it, stowed far below the many layers of his voice; and, how, treacherously, it relayed the inner-workings of his mind: it’s sadness and gloom, it’s loneliness; and the fact that, for the longest time, it had remained thus: friendless, monstrously weary, with no appreciation from others whatsoever, longing for the arrival of a companion of its kind: one it may appreciate mingling with; exchanging esoteric thoughts with; emotions with (or even skinship); one which boasted the same sharpness, same alertness he possessed, had possessed, since he first was introduced to the comfort of a cradle, and the warm, appeasing arms of a breasted parent; and yes, undeniably, the sole members of his ‘highbrow’ following consisted principally of those awful addle-minded creatures he humoured in pubs back then, or those lesser intellectuals he desperately attempted to fix, for he knew his words to be the rightest, soundest words ever spoken aloud ─ but after we met, all those ‘nuisances’ gradually disappeared, I made sure of it; and the day of our convergence of fates, one fortuitous spring evening, he encountered a delectable mind: mine ; and, when I found him, inebriated, yearning what I was, and professing his love for philosophy, I knew I would bed him that night; and that, once done, I would hold him abreast, stroke his hair and tell him that, despite everything, despite the world being filled with simians, we, at last, had found in each other, a fellow human being.
+“He was tall, smart, and not the least bit self-admiring; indeed, it proved most delightful to observe him navigate the seas of life with the ease of a fish; and, were you to be extremely lucky, you might have caught sight of him shirk away his responsibilities over champagne, no less, or fish-roe-covered sushis, on any given night (both of which often adorned the tables he attended); and, you might even have detected then, with great effort (which I easily did), how his laughter – so particular to him – echoed about the air with a stark, grating hollowness to it, stowed far below the many layers of his voice; and how, treacherously, it relayed the inner-workings of his mind: its sadness and gloom, its loneliness; and the fact that, for the longest time, it had remained thus: friendless, monstrously weary, with no appreciation from others whatsoever, longing for the arrival of a companion of its kind: one it may appreciate mingling with; exchanging esoteric thoughts with; emotions with (or even skinship); one which boasted the same sharpness, same alertness he possessed, had possessed since he was first introduced to the comfort of a cradle, and the warm, appeasing arms of a breasted parent; and yes, undeniably, the sole members of his ‘highbrow’ following consisted principally of those awful addle-minded creatures he humoured in pubs back then, or those lesser intellectuals he desperately attempted to fix, for he knew his words to be the rightest, soundest words ever spoken aloud ─ but after we met, all those ‘nuisances’ gradually disappeared, I made sure of it; and the day of our convergence of fates, one fortuitous spring evening, he encountered a delectable mind: mine ; and, when I found him, inebriated, yearning what I was, and professing his love for philosophy, I knew I would bed him that night; and that, once done, I would hold him abreast, stroke his hair and tell him that, despite everything, despite the world being filled with simians, we, at last, had found in each other, a fellow spirit.

 I used a highly unreliable narrator in this 350-word piece.
 The unreliableness of this narrator gradually comes to be revealed as the story progresses.
 Because the narrator is in love with the man she describes, we are led to question her trustworthiness.
 Especially the question of his none self-admiration.
 Also, her motifs can be brought into question.
 Why did she approach him?
 Parenthesis are used here, whenever she compliments herself, inadvertently revealing a part of herself to us.